nmarsollier/viaduct/RUNBOOK.md

 against the main branch, bumping `VERSION` from `0.X.0-SNAPSHOT` to `0.(X+1).0-SNAPSHOT` and updates all the demo app `gradle.properties` files to match.
 3. Once this PR is approved and merged, the release manager creates a branch off the SHA just before this version bump.
-This is the week’s release candidate branch.
+This is the week's release candidate branch.
 This branch is called `release/vX.Y.Z`
+4. The release manager triggers comprehensive testing across all supported environments by running:

+    ```shell
+    gh workflow run ".github/workflows/trigger-all-builds.yml" \
+    --ref release/vX.Y.Z \
+    -f reason="Testing release candidate v0.X.0"
+    ```

+    This will trigger builds on all supported combinations:
+    - OS: ubuntu-latest, macos-latest, macos-15-intel
+    - Java: 11, 17, 21

+    Monitor the triggered builds and verify all 9 combinations pass successfully before the Wednesday meeting.

-4. At the Wednesday OSS team meeting, the release manager presents a proposed changelog for the release candidate branch and leads a discussion to reach approval on the week’s release.
+5. At the Wednesday OSS team meeting, the release manager presents a proposed changelog for the release candidate branch and leads a discussion to reach approval on the week's release.
-5. If the team agrees on releasing the proposed change set, the release manager proceeds with the release.
+6. If the team agrees on releasing the proposed change set, the release manager proceeds with the release.
     - If necessary based on team discussion, the release manager may wait for an in-flight change to land and will cherry-pick the change into the release branch once it is merged into the main branch.
-6. In the release candidate branch, the release manager bumps the `VERSION` file to the desired release version and updates the demo app gradle.properties files to match the version file.
+7. In the release candidate branch, the release manager bumps the `VERSION` file to the desired release version and updates the demo app gradle.properties files to match the version file.
-7. The release manager manually invokes a Github Action that uses `HEAD` of the release candidate branch via
+8. The release manager manually invokes a Github Action that uses `HEAD` of the release candidate branch via

 ```
 gh workflow run ".github/workflows/release.yml" \